paralax/ColossalOpera/easy/ZZ_xor_multiplication.md

 	  5^9=12

-So let's define XOR multiplcation (we'll use the symbol `@`) in the same way, the addition step doesn't carry:
+So let's define XOR multiplication (we'll use the symbol `@`) in the same way, the addition step doesn't carry:

 	     1110  14
 	   @ 1101  13